Real-time information of rail journeys across the country is to be made available to tech firms, to develop travel apps for passengers in the future.

 The move follows publication of the National Infrastructure Commission’s report, Data for the Public Good, which highlighted the increased benefits and improved efficiencies that could be achieved by sharing data across infrastructure sectors.

-Responding to today’s announcement, a National Infrastructure Assessment spokesman said:
+Responding to today’s announcement, a National Infrastructure Commission spokesman said:

 “This joint initiative to increase data sharing across the rail sector puts our recommendations into practice, and will lead to better information for passengers.